UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 ## Map ingestion pipeline

-Macrostrat's map ingestion pipeline allows geologic maps from a variety of sources to be integrated into a harmonized representation.
+Macrostrat's map ingestion pipeline allows geologic maps from a variety of sources to be integrated into a harmonized representation, which is critical for leveraging mapd data in regional and continental-scale mineral assessments.
 In CriticalMAAS, we have committed to extend this pipeline to rapidly integrate high-resolution, high-quality geologic maps from TA1 and other sources [@sec:vector-maps], thereby applying standardized representations of age, lithology, and named